Efficient Algorithms for Sparse Moment Problems without Separation: Our Contributions

+{\bf Our techniques:} We first solve the two-dimensional problem.
+This is done by extending the previous one-dimensional algorithm and its analysis to complex numbers.
+The real and imaginary parts of a complex location can represent the two dimensions, respectively.
+While most ideas are similar to the one-dimensional case, the analysis requires extra care in various places.
+In particular, we need to extend the moment-transportation inequality to complex numbers (Appendix~\ref{app:momenttransineq}).

+Our algorithm for the high-dimensional case uses the algorithms for one-dimensional and two-dimensional cases as subroutines.
+We first pick a random vector $\vecr$ and learn the projection $\tpmix$ of $\mix$ onto $\vecr$ using the one-dimensional algorithm.
+It is not difficult to show that for two spikes that are far apart, with reasonable probability, their projections on $\vecr$ are also far apart.
+Hence, the remaining task is to recover the coordinates (in $\R^d$) of each spike in $\tpmix$.
+So, we learn the 2d-linear map $\hpmix_t$ of $\mix$ onto the two-dimensional subspace spanned by $\vecr$ and the $t$th dimensional axis for each dimension $t\in [d]$.
+Combining the information from the 1d projected measure $\tmix$ and the 2d projected measure $\hmix_t$, we show that we can extract the $t$th coordinates of all spikes.

-{\bf Applications to Learning Topic Models and Gaussian Mixtures.} Our result for the high dimensional case can be easily translated into an algorithm for topic modeling.
-We first apply the dimension reduction developed in \cite{li2015learning} to find a special subspace of dimension $O(k)$, then apply our Algorithm~\ref{alg:dim3} to the projection of $\mix$ on this subspace.
-See Section~\ref{sec:topic} and Theorem~\ref{thm:highdimtopic}.
-We obtain for the first time the worst case optimal sample complexity for $K$-snapshots for the high dimensional case, improving previous work \cite{rabani2014learning,li2015learning,gordon2020sparse} and matching the lower bound even for the 1-dimensional case \cite{rabani2014learning}.
-A comparison between our results and prior results can be found in Table~\ref{tab:ndim-result}.
+{\bf Application to Learning Topic Models.} Our result for the high-dimensional case can be easily translated into an algorithm for topic modeling.
+Previously, \citet{rabani2014learning} showed that it is possible to produce an estimate $\tmix$ of the original mixture $\mix$ such that $\tran(\mix, \tmix)\leq \epsilon$, using $\poly(n,k, 1/\epsilon)$ 1- and 2-snapshot samples, and $(k/\epsilon)^{O(k^2)} \cdot (w_{\min} \zeta)^{-O(k^2)} $ $K$-snapshot samples, under minimal separation assumptions. \citet{li2015learning} provided an LP-based learning algorithm which uses almost the same number of samples (with a slightly worse polynomial for 2-snapshot samples), but without requiring any separation assumptions.
+The number of the $(2k-1)$-snapshot samples used by both \citet{rabani2014learning,li2015learning} are $(k/\epsilon)^{O(k^2)}$ while that of the lower bound (for 1d) is only $e^{\Omega(k)}$.
+Recently, \citet{gordon2020sparse} showed that under the minimal separation assumption, the sample complexity could be reduced to $(k/\eps)^{O(k)} \cdot w_{\min}^{-O(1)} \cdot \minsep^{-O(k)}$.
+We obtain for the first time the worst case optimal sample complexity for the high-dimensional case, improving previous work \citep{rabani2014learning,li2015learning,gordon2020sparse} and matching the lower bound even for the one-dimensional case \citep{rabani2014learning}.
+See Section~\ref{sec:topic} for the details.